G'day caller: Aussie firms offshore jobs to 'little brother' NZ

 Australian firms, able to deal with demands of its relatively strong unions when flush with cash, are reconsidering in a weaker economy, he said.

 “What’s affecting Australian companies is their cost structure.
-Now that things have slowed down, they’re realizing that they’re uncompetitive,” Ivory said.
+Now that things have slowed down, they’re realising that they’re uncompetitive,” Ivory said.

-Notoriously rigid labor laws put Australia near bottom of the 148-country list for wage flexibility and hiring and firing, while New Zealand ranked 10th for wage flexibility.
+Notoriously rigid labour laws put Australia near bottom of the 148-country list for wage flexibility and hiring and firing, while New Zealand ranked 10th for wage flexibility.

-This may prompt more firms to consider New Zealand, where unions relations are warmer and a right-of-center government since 2008 has fostered a business-friendly environment.
+This may prompt more firms to consider New Zealand, where unions relations are warmer and a right-of-centre government since 2008 has fostered a business-friendly environment.

 “As long as Australia doesn’t tackle these problems, New Zealand has a chance to outcompete,” he said.